Florida Online Sports Betting Has Been Halted

 For those of you who like betting on European sports, Caesars is a great option.
 Not only does it have all the American sports wagers, but due to William Hill’s European roots, it has tons of bets for European soccer, Formula 1, European golf, and more available on its platform.

-Caesars offers a $5,000 risk-free bet for new users in all states, and Florida will have access to this offer if Caesars Sportsbook launches in the state.
+Caesars offers a $1,001 first bet match for new users in all states, and Florida will have access to this offer if Caesars Sportsbook launches in the state.
 Use our exclusive promo code “LINEUPSRF” to access this offer.

 PointsBet is an Australian bookmaker that also only operates in states that it is licensed in.
 In America, it is partnered with NBC Sports.
 The sportsbook is known for offering tons of different ways to wager, like using its invented PointsBetting system.